 Educators: now, more than ever, it is vital to engage students in critical conversations about the U.S.-led wars that followed 9/11.
 Click the link below to add your name to the Costs of War Teaching Campaign and join our growing community of scholars dedicated to teaching the costs of war.

-In the fall of 2021, the United States and the world will mark 20 years since the attacks of September 11, 2001 and the beginning of the U.S. “war on terror.”
+The United States and the world has marked 20 years since the attacks of September 11, 2001 and the beginning of the U.S. “war on terror.”
 The wars the U.S. government has waged in the last 20 years in Afghanistan, Iraq, Pakistan, Syria, Somalia, Libya, Yemen, and elsewhere have been a catastrophe for the United States and the world.
-Over 801,000 people have died as a direct result of these wars, and several times as many more have died due to war’s reverberating effects.
-At least 37 million people have been displaced from their homes.
+Over 929,000 people have died as a direct result of these wars, and several times as many more have died due to war’s reverberating effects.
+At least 38 million people have been displaced from their homes.
 There have been countless other social, political, and environmental costs.
-U.S. taxpayers have spent more than $6.4 trillion on these wars -- trillions that could have gone to education, housing, public health, or pandemic preparedness.
+U.S. taxpayers have spent more than $8 trillion on these wars -- trillions that could have gone to education, housing, public health, or pandemic preparedness.

 Yet in the U.S. there is relatively little public understanding of the post-9/11 wars or their causes and consequences.
 Often, Americans’ only knowledge comes from mainstream media, government talking points, and popular movies and television.
 There has been a severe lack of elementary, secondary, post-secondary, and general public education about the wars and their profound impacts.